The Salon Marketing Playbook: Strategy, Channels, and Budget

 - What's the best social media platform for salons?

-- Instagram is #1 for most salons.
+- Instagram is the top platform for most salons.
 It's visual, has strong local discovery, and clients expect you to be there.
 Facebook is valuable for community building and paid ads.
 TikTok has massive potential for viral reach with younger audiences.

 - Should I hire a marketing agency?